denisdefreyne/cri/README.md

 	  summary     'does stuff'
 	  description 'This command does a lot of stuff.
 I really mean a lot.'

 	  flag   :h,  :help,  'show help for this command' do |value, cmd|
 	    puts cmd.help
 	    exit 0
 	  end
-	  flag   :m, :more,  'do even more stuff' option :s, :stuff, 'specify stuff to do', :argument => :required
+	  flag   nil, :more,  'do even more stuff' option :s,  :stuff, 'specify stuff to do', :argument => :required

 	  run do |opts, args, cmd|
 	    stuff = opts[:stuff] || 'generic stuff'